 Make feeding your baby easier with this free, downloadable baby food chart.
-It has straight forwards ideas for what to feed baby from when they start solids on up to one year, including purees, baby-led weaning style foods, finger foods, and more.
+It has straight forward ideas for what to feed baby from when they start solids on up to one year—including purees, baby-led weaning style foods, finger foods, and more.

 Baby Food Chart

 Starting solids with a baby can be so fun and often a little challenging—but this baby food chart will help.
 I’ve compiled my best ideas for which foods to serve based on age and development of the baby to make it easy for you to make decisions in the kitchen.

 TIP: Download your free printable baby food chart here.

 Whether you start with purees or baby led weaning, starting with flavorful and nutrient-dense foods is a simple way to think about introducing foods to a baby.
 I love simple foods like roasted sweet potato, avocado, banana, and apple puree as first foods for a baby.

 What age should baby start eating foods?